zacharymansell/underbar/README.md

   assignment has stripped out some complexity from the original library; notice where these changes have been made, and try to understand what edge cases the original library is handling that your functions aren't.
-- Notice that the real underscore.js uses an object named `breaker`.
-Look through the source and understand what this is doing, and how it optimizes some of the functions.

 - Make a contribution to the open source [underscore.js](https://github.com/documentcloud/underscore/) project!

 Don't be intimidated!
 You can be involved in making contributions to the project in a number of ways, and you already know how to fork repos and submit PRs from your work here at the school.